sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 for more information.

-It is recommended that you use the name of the service package of the app as the value for the `verify.process.name` property, as shown in the Mobile Device Rules app verify process above:
+It is recommended that you use the name of the service package of the app as the value for the `verify.process.name` property, as shown in the Dynamic Data Mapping app verify process above:

     com.liferay.dynamic.data.mapping.service

 Verify processes are written within this class as well.
-Let's use the VerifyUser as an example to understand the concepts.
+For example, take a look at the `VerifyUser`:

     @Override
     protected void doVerify() throws Exception {